Last Revised: July 25, 2023

 If you want to check or change what types of cookies you accept, this can usually be altered within your browser settings.
 You can block cookies at any time by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our website or that of others.

 Cookies are Either:

 Session cookies: these are only stored on your computer during your web session and are automatically deleted when you close your browser – they usually store an anonymous session ID allowing you to browse a website without having to log in to each page but they do not collect any personal data from your computer; or

 Persistent cookies: a persistent cookie is stored as a file on your computer and it remains there when you close your web browser.
 The cookie can be read by the website that created it when you visit that website again.
 We use persistent cookies for Google Analytics.

 Strictly necessary cookies: These cookies are essential to enable you to use the website effectively, such as when buying a product and/or service, and therefore cannot be turned off.
 Without these cookies, the services available to you on our website cannot be provided.
 These cookies do not gather information about you that could be used for marketing or remembering where you have been on the internet.

 Performance cookies: These cookies enable us to monitor and improve the performance of our website.
-For example, they allow us to count visits, identify sources of traffic and to see which parts of the site are most popular.
+For example, they allow us to count visits, identify sources of traffic, and see which parts of the site are most popular.